torokmarkwerner/torokmarkwerner.github.io/_posts/2022-12-23-nosferatu-the-vampyre.md

 <li>Nosferatu arriving to Wismar, as happy as a clam, and seems to have found his dream home (with uplifting runs of violin in the background, of course);</li>
 <li>a burlesque conversation between Rijk de Gooyer and Clemens Scheitz on arresting Van Helsing;</li>
 </ol>

+The slow pace of the movie might come from the fact that it is an homage movie imitating an 1922 silent movie, *Nosferatu*.
+With *Nosferatu the Vampyre*, Herzog pays honour to "the greatest German film".
+Well, me and Herzog, we might be name buddies, but we're clearly not playing the same game.